IBM-MIL/MILColorSelector/README.md

 <p align="center">
 <img src="mil-color-picker.gif" alt="Animation" border=1 /></p>

-MILColorPicker is a reusable UI component written in AngularJS which defines a __color picker__ HTML element.
+MILColorPicker is a reusable UI component written as an AngularJS directive, which defines a __color picker__ HTML element.
 The color picker creates a simple and intuitive visual interface, allowing users to easily view and select colors, and can be easily incorporated into a standard HTML form.

 ## Installation